 Students may also bring a packed lunch.
 No candy or soft drinks.
 No fast food may be brought in for student lunches.
 Hot lunches are provided in the cafeteria.
 There is no microwave available to warm food from home.
-Milk may be subject to a fee, or students may bring juice or a water bottle from home.
-The lunch program may be amended due to COVID-19.
+Students may bring milk, a juice box or a water bottle from home.